qawemlilo/blog/posts/2013-10-2_simple-cli-prompt-for-node.md

 > A simple commandline prompt for Node.js

-While working on a Node.js automation software I needed to generate some files and code after asking the user a few questions.
-Most of the modules that I found were a bit of an over-kill, all I wanted was a good old prompt (the browser type :)) so I decided to write this module.
+While working on a Node.js automation software I needed to generate some files and code after collecting some information from the user.
+Most of the modules that I found were a bit of an over-kill, all I wanted was a good old prompt (the browser type) so I decided to write this module.

 ### Installation